dakotacsk/PIE_ShortestPathFindingVisualization/website/docs/project/software.md

 > **Pivot**: Finishing the **final touches** and fixing all remaining **bugs** to ensure the game is robust and ready for release.

-## You can see the final results in the project overview!
+## You can see the final results in the [Project Overview](project.md)!
 Alternatively, feel free to play the game using the download page.